pdjr-signalk/signalk-sensor-log/README.md

 __signalk-sensor-log__ uses
 [RRDtool](https://oss.oetiker.ch/rrdtool/)
 as its database manager.
-Whilst it is possible to use __rrdtool__ directly from the command line to update and interrogate a database, the overheads of executing an external command from within the host Signal K Node server make this approach infeasible for anything other than the most trivial application.
+Although __rrdtool__ can be executed directly the overheads of running an external command from within a _Node_ application make this approach infeasible for anything other than the most trivial application.
 Fortunately, __rrdtool__ can also be used to provide a more efficient database management service over a Unix domain TCP socket and this plugin requires such